-Charles McClean is a PhD candidate in the Department of Political Science at the University of California, San Diego.
+Charles McClean is a Ph.D. student in the Department of Political Science at the University of California, San Diego.
 His research interests include Japanese politics, comparative institutions, voting and elections, and political behavior.
-Prior to UCSD, Charles was a research associate at the Council on Foreign Relations (2011-14) where he conducted research on Japan’s domestic politics and foreign policy, Asia-Pacific international relations, and US policy toward Asia.
+Prior to UCSD, McClean was a research associate at the Council on Foreign Relations (2011-14) where he conducted research on Japan’s domestic politics and foreign policy, Asia-Pacific international relations, and US policy toward Asia.
 He previously worked on Asia-Pacific issues at the Institute for Foreign Policy Analysis (2010-11) and the Center for Strategic and International Studies (2010).
-He spent a year in Japan as a Fulbright fellow at Kobe University (2008-09), and was selected for the Presidential Management Fellowship (2011).
-He is also a member of the Pacific Forum CSIS Young Leaders program.
-Charles earned his BA in International Relations and Japanese from Tufts University (summa cum laude) and his MA from the Regional Studies East Asia program at Harvard University.
+He spent a year in Japan as a Fulbright fellow at Kobe University (2008-09) and was selected for the Presidential Management Fellowship (2011).
+He is also a member of the Pacific Forum Young Leaders program.
+He earned his B.A. in International Relations and Japanese from Tufts University (summa cum laude) and his M.A. from Harvard’s Regional Studies East Asia program.

 Articles by Charles McClean